-By Members not covered by Social Security: 5% of

-compensation.

-For members covered by the Social Security: 2-1/4% of compensation up to the Social Security taxable wage base plus amortization of the net unfunded accrued liability and a prior service amortization payment which covers the liabilities of the System not met by member contributions.
+By Members For members not covered by Social Security: 5% of compensation.
+For members covered by the Social Security: 2-1/4% of compensation up to the Social Security taxable wage base plus 5% of compensation, if any, in excess of such base.
+By Municipalities Participating Municipalities make annual contributions consisting of a normal cost contribution, a contribution for the amortization of the net unfunded accrued liability and a prior service amortization payment which covers the liabilities of the System not met by member contributions.